Graphic Design, Concept, Urban Intervention

 Intangibility of Time

-Collaboration: Joris Graba, Moritz Michael, Charlotte Gwendoline Quandt, Lucy Dökel, Jonas Bader What does the poster do?The poster communicates.
-Information as well as design are always in relation to another.
-They underline, comment or contradict each other.
-Both need to be well done and well learned.
+The poster communicates.
+Information as well as design are always in relation to another and can underline, comment or contradict each other.
+Both need to be well done and trained.
 In this project we worked 15 weeks to come closer to the function and understanding of posters.
-By a lot of designing, workshops, challenges and group discussions we designed over 300 posters together that helped us come closer to answers, reduce fear of begining and better our skills in the adobe suit.
-It helped me reflect on my work critically and learn.
-In the end we exhibited a selection of 50 posters at the Bauhaus Mensa with a flyer containing a desription of our work approach and the posters names, aswell as an exhibition poster on the back.
-We also printed approximately 50 catalouges containing all posters, explaination for our work approach and personal learnings.
+By a lot of designing, workshops, challenges and group discussions we designed over 335 posters together that helped us come closer to answers, reduce fear of beginning and better our skills in the adobe suit.
+It helped me reflect on my work and learn.
+We printed 50 catalouges containing all 335 posters, explanation of our work approach, challenges and personal learnings.
+In the end we exhibited a selection of 50 posters at the Bauhaus Mensa.
+To support and guide visitors we created a flyer containing a desription of our work approach, as well as explanations for each task we have undertaken and why we chose to work the way we did.
+Furthermore it contains the posters names, the posters designers, aswell as the exhibition poster on the back.
+The exhibition marked the conclusion of the project.
+It featured 50 selected posters in total, a few from each participant.
+We constructed frames for the posters that could display them on both sides.
+This made it easy to view the exhibited posters as you walked through the rows.